• Skip to primary navigation

 • Lemon juice - Adding lemon juice to the filling is key.
 It gives a slight tanginess that pairs well with the sweetness of the filling and crust.

-food processor with Biscoff cookies and melted butter inside it, waiting to be ground up to make the Biscoff pie crust
+Pood processor with Biscoff cookies and melted butter inside it, waiting to be ground up for cookie butter crust.

-Place Biscoff pie crust in the freezer or refrigerator to firm up as you make the filling.
+Chill the crust.
+Place the pan in the refrigerator or freezer to firm up while you make the filling.

 Mascarpone has a tendency to split when mixed with other ingredients that are different temperature.
 If your mascarpone is very cold and heavy cream is room temperature, or vice versa, your mixture could split.
 Carefully follow the steps of the recipe whenever determining the temperature you should use for combining ingredients with mascarpone.